Stuycs-K/finalprojectapcs-5-turakulov-alisherjon-zhang-jeffery/PROTOTYPE.md

 A description of your technical design.
 This should include:

 How you will be using the topics covered in class in the project.

+- PERIOD 5
+- Alisherjon Turakulov + Jeffery Zhang
+- Cat Protégés
+- Our project is a game that is a two-dimensional shooter consisting of wave defense gameplay.
+Each wave consists of spawned enemies and the player is defending a cat in the middle of the map.
+The enemies spawn with random stats with an upperbound and lowerbound for randomization that depends on what wave the player is on.
+The wave progresses when all enemies in the map die.
+After every X waves a shop will appear somewhere on the map for X seconds for the player to upgrade their equipment if they step into the region of the shop.
+The map itself consists of wall obstacles where some can be damaged by attacks to create debris that slow down the enemies.
+The game ends when the lowerbound of stat randomization reaches the upperbound.
+- Expanded Description
+   - After 1.5 weeks we should have the wave system along with the map created with a two-dimensional array, entities from a list of enemy class each with x,y,dx,dy fields for movement, along with a basic system of player shooting and movements composed of similar fields/physics as the Orb class from our Orb Physics classwork (also applies to enemies).
+   - It would be awesome to have the cat move around the map where it can climb obstacles and such, therefore increasing the difficulty of the game because the player will have a harder time protecting it from the entities.
+The player will also be able to lure the cat into safe spots with catnip which hopefully is allowed.

 # Project Design